There are over 61,795 registered Palestine refugees in the camp, with thousands more living in the adjacent neighbourhoods as of April 2023

-The refugees were initially housed in 1,400 shelters constructed by UNRWA, and in 1957 the Agency built 1,260 additional shelters.
-Over the years the refugees added more rooms to improve their shelters and the camp has grown into an urban-like quarter surrounded by areas of high population density.
+The refugees were initially housed in 1,400 shelters constructed by UNRWA.
+In 1957, the Agency built 1,260 additional shelters.
+Over the years, residents added more rooms to improve their shelters and the camp has grown into an urban-like quarter surrounded by areas of high population density.

-UNRWA installations in the camp provide services for the refugees residing in the camp and for those living in its surroundings.
-In addition to 13 schools and one health centre, the camp houses one community-based rehabilitation centre, one women’s programme centre, one environmental health office and one camp services office.
+UNRWA installations in the camp provide services both for the refugees residing in the camp and for those living in its surroundings.
+In addition to Three elementary and Four preparatory schools and one health centre, the camp houses one community-based rehabilitation centre, one women’s programme centre, one environmental health office and one camp services office.

 REFUGEE CAMPS IN Jordan

 Refugees in camps

 - Amman New Camp was established in 1955

 - It covers an area of 0.48 square kilometres

 - Three elementary and Four preparatory schools, are operating in single shift system.